qxxst/questmatrix/docs/outline/remix-wave.md

 # Can I use it for ___?
 Yes.
 In addition to making the song free to download and use for any (reasonable) purpose, I will also make each track's individual stems and MIDI files publicly available so that people can create their own deviations of it.

+In terms of copyright, Remix Wave is 100% independent from Sonic Blaster.
+No copyrighted sounds or samples from Sonic Blaster are used in Remix Wave.
+Even the main melody has been changed to create a new, unique theme.
+You will not receive a copyright strike for using this song on YouTube or any other platform.

 I probably need to create a detailed license in the future just to be safe, but the rules will be pretty simple.
 Don't try to sell Remix Wave or claim to be the creator of it.

 I won't be publishing the song on Newgrounds - [it probably wouldn't be accepted anyway](https://www.newgrounds.com/bbs/topic/1419782) - but you can still use it in your *local* Geometry Dash client by renaming the file to "574484.mp3" and replacing the original Sonic Blaster file in your songs folder with the remix.